back to results Back

 Sean Fahey and Robin Luce Fahey ’86 gave $750,000, matched by $375,000 from the UCLA Chancellor’s Centennial Scholars Match Initiative, to create a $1.125 million scholarship fund for Los Angeles County high school students entering UCLA.
 The new scholarship will help students from all socioeconomic backgrounds attend UCLA and broaden their horizons by helping prevent future graduates from starting careers in significant debt.

-Meaningful Motivation
+Meaningful motivation

 For the Faheys, gratitude is key to giving back.
 In addition to Robin being a UCLA alumna, Sean received financial support that enabled him to attend Duke University, where the couple established their first scholarship.
 Both recognize that their access to quality education was influential in their lives, and they are eager to share the benefits with UCLA students.